zjwilliams20/autoguiding/README.md

 # Autoguiding Program
 ![Astrothots Logo](/figures/astrothots.PNG)
 ### Project Background
-The Astrophotography Camera is a four-person project that is intended to start with an existing telescope and mount without motors.
-The four subsystems include:
+The Astrophotography Camera is a four-person project.
+Its five subsystems include:
-1. Imager PCB - build the PCB responsible for imaging including a sensor, peltier cooling junction, lines to route the data.
+1. Imager PCB - responsible for imaging including a CMOS sensor, peltier cooling junction, and signals to route the data to the Carrier Card
-1. FPGA Carrier Card - build the carrier card PCB to interface with the FPGA's signals, including Ethernet, SD Card, ribbon cables from the CMOS sensor.
+1. FPGA Carrier Card - PCB that interfaces with the FPGA's signals, including Ethernet, SD Card, and ribbon cables from the CMOS sensor.
-1. Image Processing - take the bits from the FPGA to form image files, apply filters to remove noise and add color, and apply image stacking to create one final image.
+1. Image Processing - takes the bits from the FPGA to form image files, apply filters to remove noise and add color, and apply image stacking to create one final image.
 1. Mount automation - equip the mount with motors connected to an MCU for the RA and Dec axes.
 1. Autoguiding - attach a USB Camera to the finder scope and figure out where to move the motors based on the generated images.

 ### Program Summary
 The autoguiding program is designed to take a sequence of image captures from a USB Camera as input.
-From the images taken from the camera, the program takes the following steps to generate motor rates:
+From these images, the program takes the following steps to generate motor rates:
 1. **Load Image** - either from USB Camera capture or local simulation directory
 2. **Image Processing:**
     1. crop image to get relevant camera view